-The Governance and Nominating Committee is responsible for the orientation and continuing education of directors.
+The GNC is responsible for the orientation and continuing education of directors.
 New directors meet with the Chairman, the Lead Director, and certain other independent directors, and also attend meetings at which they receive briefings on various aspects of the nature and operation of the Corporation's business from senior officers of the Corporation.
 New directors are also provided with an overview of the Board portal, a secure online site that contains, among other things, the Corporation's articles and by-laws, the Board and committee mandates and workplans, corporate policies, recent disclosure documents and information regarding the Corporation's operations.
-The Governance and Nominating Committee is responsible for ensuring that proper new director orientation and education occurs.
+The GNC is responsible for ensuring that proper new director orientation and education occurs.

-Directors are encouraged to attend and participate in seminars and other continuing education programs.
-During 2014, directors' participation in continuing education activities included the following:
+Directors are encouraged to attend and participate in seminars and other continuing education programs, with the cost of such programs being reimbursed by the Corporation.
+During 2015, directors' participation in continuing education activities included the following:

-• In February, directors of the Corporation received a management presentation regarding its review of various corporate governance issues, including its controls and procedures for the review and disclosure of information, related policies such as its Insider Trading and Disclosure

-Policy, and the employee and director annual acknowledgement process related to its Business Conduct Charter.
-All of the directors attended the presentation.
+- In March, directors of the Corporation received a management presentation regarding its review of various corporate governance issues, including its disclosure controls and procedures and processes for the disclosure of material information, related policies such as its Insider Trading and Disclosure Policy, and the employee and director annual acknowledgement process related to its Business Conduct Charter.
+All of the directors attended the presentation. - Also in March, June, September and December, directors of the Corporation received presentations from management relating to markets and prices for bitumen, crude oil and diluent.
+All directors attended all four presentations.